apmasell/spadina/background-admin.md

 # Background for Server Administrators
-Running a Spadina server allows you to create a control a community.
+Running a Spadina server allows you to create and shepard a community.
 It is part technical and part social.
 You will be responsible for how players on your server conduct themselves when visiting other servers and other administrators can choose to cut _all_ your players off from the network.